Myriad-Dreamin/typst.ts/github-pages/docs/readme-draft.typ

 - Precompile Typst documents to a compressed artifact.

-- Run the typst compiler directly in browser, like [typst.app](https://typst.app).
+- Run the typst compiler directly in browser, like #link("https://typst.app")[typst.app].

+// Typst.ts allows you to independently run the Typst compiler and exporter (renderer) in your browser.

+// You can:

+// - locally run the compilation via `typst-ts-cli` to get a precompiled document,
+//   - or use `typst-ts-compiler` to build your backend programmatically.
+// - build your frontend using the lightweight TypeScript library `typst.ts`.
+// - send the precompiled document to your readers' browsers and render it as HTML elements.

 Visualized Feature: